 Good Answers to Good Questions.
 It’s normal for young Christians to wrestle with doubts and questions.
 Unfortunately, many of them receive superficial answers at best and condemnation at worst.
 We're teaching students to see that loving God and loving each other includes “giving good reasons for the hope we have in Jesus.”

 Culture Making.
-Christianity has, in many ways, lost influence in culture and has given way to anti-Christian advances in the sciences, the arts, economics, philosophy, etc. As Andy Crouch says, Christians seem to regularly condemn culture, critique culture, copy culture, and/or consume culture but rarely are we creating culture.
+Christianity has, in many ways, lost influence in culture and has given way to anti-Christian advances in the sciences, the arts, economics, philosophy, etc. As one author puts it, Christians seem to regularly condemn culture, critique culture, copy culture, and/or consume culture but rarely do we create culture.
 We're teaching students to understand and value their roles as culture makers.